Non-Compete Agreements: Purpose and Requirements

 Describes the types of businesses and industries the employee is prohibited from working in after leaving.

-How is a non-compete’s reasonableness determined?
+How is a non-compete’s Validity determined?

 Should a non-compete agreement be written or oral?